entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Zhang and Young (1992), Character 0; Zhu (1996), Character 33; Jia *et al.* (2010), Character 46; Pan *et al.* (2018), Character 33; Wang and Zhu (2018), Character 1; Liu *et al*.
 (2023), Character 1; Plax and Lukševičs (2023), Character 1; Luo *et al*.
 (2025), Character 1.

 > - Xian: The coding of *Zhujielepis* is 0.
 Referred speciemens of *Zhujielepis* are yunnanolepidoid trunk shields.
 From the same locality and bed, a yunnanolepidoid head shield is found.
 Whether they belong to the same form will be verified.
 Another incomplete head shield in association is *Luquanolepis*-like.
-> - Xian: The coding of *Hohsienolepis hsintuensis* should be changed from 0 to 1.
-P‘an and Wang (1978) and Pan (1984) all discribed that the ornamentation of *Hohsienolepis hsintuensis* is vertical fine ridges.
-> - Zhu: 'reticular' is not 'ridged'. 'reticular' is a character for *Bothriolepis*.
-> - Xian: Based on a misunderstanding, the coding of *Hohsienolepis hsintuensis* will change back from 1 to 0.
-> - zhu: if the issue is resolved, you can delete the discussions above.
-The same for others.

 > - The coding of *Yangfanyu* is 0.
 > - The coding of *Luquanolepis-like* is 0.